Wirtual Price Tops $0.0063 on Major Exchanges (WIRTUAL)

 Wirtual Token Profile

-Wirtual’s launch date was September 20th, 2021.
+Wirtual launched on September 20th, 2021.
 Wirtual’s total supply is 1,000,000,000 tokens.
+Wirtual’s official message board is www.facebook.com/profile.php?id=undefined.
 Wirtual’s official Twitter account is @wirtualapp and its Facebook page is accessible here.
-The official message board for Wirtual is www.facebook.com/profile.php?id=undefined.
 The official website for Wirtual is wirtual.co.

 [Telegram](https://t.me/wirtual%5Fcommunity)[Discord](https://discord.gg/ubxHPr65Jm)[Facebook](https://www.facebook.com/wirtualapp/)